Serjx124/SergX124/README.md

-- 👋 Hi, I’m @SergX
+- 👋 Hi, I’m @Sergii
-- 👀 I’m interested in blockchain & web.
+- 👀 I’m interested in blockchain & webdev.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript & react.js
 - 💞️ I’m looking to collaborate on cryptoprojects
-- 📫 How to reach me: twitter - @SergiusX124
+- 📫 How to reach me: twitter - @Serjx124

 <!---
 SergX124/SergX124 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.